nothke/normans-sky/README.md

 ### Versions and Branches
 There are currently 4 versions of the game:
-* Jam version is the original 10-hour version, only the build exists now on [itch](https://nothke.itch.io/normans-sky).
-As I didn't use git on the first couple of days, the source in the original 10 hour state doesn't exist any more
+* **Jam version** is the original 10-hour version, only the build exists now on [itch](https://nothke.itch.io/normans-sky).
+As I didn't use git on the first couple of days, the source in the original 10 hour state doesn't exist any more, and the version is no longer updated
-* The post-Jam version is the version completed a few days after the jam, and it fixes some bugs, adds improvements a few more features.
+* The **post-Jam version** is the version completed a few days after the jam, and it fixes some bugs, adds improvements a few more features.
 You can see the list of changes and the build of it on [itch](https://nothke.itch.io/normans-sky).
 The source of it is basically the first commit of this repo.
+This version is no longer updated
-* v1 has the same features as the post-jam version, You fly a single ship and explore a procgen universe.
-The difference from the previous version is that the code is refactored and more bugs are fixed ([see above](#changes-to-the-original)); Build of it will be available soon on [itch](https://nothke.itch.io/normans-sky)
+* **v1** has the same features as the post-jam version, You fly a single ship and explore a procgen universe.
+The difference from the previous version is that the code is refactored and more bugs are fixed, most importantly the endless universe now works ([see above for changes](#changes-to-the-original)); Build of it will be available soon on [itch](https://nothke.itch.io/normans-sky)
-* v2 is a messy, experimental WIP version which I was working on couple of years ago.
+* **v2** is a messy, experimental WIP version which I was working on couple of years ago.
 It features a ship with an improved, more complex cockpit ("s2" scene), and also some art style trials, and experiments with an FPS controller for spacewalking ("walker" scene)

 Branches reflect the versions:
 * [Master branch](https://github.com/nothke/normans-sky/tree/master) is the stable version of v1